MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-auto-capture.md

 ## Configure auto capture

-When you enable auto capture, you help salespeople in your organization by suggesting relevant customer activities in Microsoft Dynamics 365 Sales by capturing emails and meetings from Outlook.
+When you enable auto capture, you help your sellers get relevant customer activities from emails and meetings in Outlook.

 > [!IMPORTANT]
 > By enabling this feature, you consent to share data about your customers' email activity with an external system.
 Data imported from external systems into Sales Insights are subject to the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=2116778).